CIT Group

 CIT Group (CIT), a subsidiary of First Citizens BancShares, is an American financial services company.
 It provides financing, including factoring, cash management, treasury management, mortgage loans, Small Business Administration loans, leasing, and advisory services principally to individuals, middle-market companies and small businesses, primarily in North America.
-Under the reporting mark CEFX, it leases locomotives and railroad cars to rail transport and shipping companies in North America.
+Under the reporting mark CEFX and CITX, it leases locomotives and railroad cars to rail transport and shipping companies in North America.
 It also operates a direct bank.
+In January 2022, CIT was acquired by First Citizens BancShares.

 History

 Founding and early history

 On February 11, 1908, Henry Ittleson founded the Commercial Credit and Investment Company in St. Louis, Missouri to finance accounts receivable at small companies.

 In 1915, the company moved its headquarters to New York City and renamed itself Commercial Investment Trust (CIT).
 By that time, the company provided financing for wholesale suppliers and producers of consumer goods.
 The company added automobile financing to its product line in 1916 through an agreement with Studebaker, the first of its kind in the auto industry.
 During World War I, CIT financed the manufacture of 150 submarine chasers.
 It also added consumer financing of radios through an agreement with Thomas Edison, Inc. During the Roaring Twenties following the war, consumer spending rose dramatically and CIT prospered in its consumer appliance, furniture, and automobile financing groups.
 In 1924, CIT incorporated in Delaware and became a public company via an initial public offering on the New York Stock Exchange.
 CIT began offering factoring in 1928 and expanded operations into Europe in 1929.

 With international tensions rising prior to World War II, CIT closed its German operations in 1934.
 Arthur O. Dietz succeeded Ittleson as president of the company in 1939.
 During the war, CIT offered its 2,000 employees a month's bonus, life insurance, and a guaranteed job on return if they served in the United States Armed Forces.
 Between 1947 and 1950, the company's net income rose from $7.3 million to $30.8 million.
 Ittleson died at age 77 on October 27, 1948.